cqx931/homecoming_3d_archive/src/objects/cherryShapedPendant/index.md

 ---

 <div class="meta">
-Told by Someone's Name on August 5, 2024 <br>
+Told by Yusif on March 6, 2025 <br>
 Translated by Nilufer Musaeva<br>
-Recorded by Nilya's collaborator
+Transcribed by Gunay Ramazanova
 </div>

 I was digging near the old well, clearing out weeds and loosening the soil when my spade struck something solid.
 At first, I thought it was just another stone, but when I brushed away the dirt, a small, intricately carved amulet emerged from the earth.
 Its surface was covered in geometric patterns, worn smooth in places but still distinct, as if whispering an ancient story.